Quantum-enhanced estimation of signal field amplitudes with critical squeezed states of photonic modes: Adiabatic Evolution

 \section{Adiabatic Evolution}

-In our quantum sensing protocol, the signal of interest is encoded into the time-evolving dark eigenstate $\left\vert \psi _{0}\right\rangle$, which is separated from the nearest excited eigenstates by a gap $\Delta E = \Omega (1 - \eta^{2})^{3/4}$.
-The integrity of the adiabatic evolution—i.e., the ability of the system to remain in the instantaneous ground (dark) state throughout the protocol—is determined by the competition between this energy gap and the rate at which $\eta$ is varied in time.
+In our quantum sensing protocol, the signal of interest is encoded into the time-evolving dark eigenstate $\left\vert \psi _{0}\right\rangle$, i.e., the ground state, which is separated from the nearest excited eigenstates by a gap $\Delta E = \Omega (1 - \eta^{2})^{3/4}$.
+The integrity of the adiabatic evolution—i.e., the ability of the system to remain in the instantaneous dark state throughout the protocol—is determined by the interference between this energy gap and the rate at which $\eta$ is varied in time.
 Specifically, slower ramping ensures better adiabatic following, while rapid changes may induce non-adiabatic transitions that degrade sensing sensitivity.
-The temporal trajectory of the control parameter is explicitly prescribed as (see Appendix \ref{appendix:eta_time_function})
+The temporal trajectory of the control parameter is explicitly prescribed as (see Section S2 of Supporting Information for details)

 where $k > 0$ is a tunable coefficient that governs the effective ramping velocity.
+The exponent $4/3$ is chosen to mitigate critical slowing down near the quantum phase transition: it ensures that the $\dot{\eta}_t$ scales in a way that largely compensates for the vanishing energy gap, thereby suppressing non-adiabatic excitations and preserving high adiabatic fidelity throughout the evolution.

 This functional form is carefully chosen to interpolate smoothly between the non-driven regime ($\eta_t \approx 0$ at early times) and the critical region ($\eta_t \to 1$ as $t \to \infty$), thereby enabling controlled access to the vicinity of the quantum critical point without abrupt parameter jumps.
-The rescaled field amplitude $\eta_t$, plotted as a function of the dimensionless time variable $kt$, is shown in Fig.~\ref{fig:fig_eta_kt_and_F_eta_k=g_per_200} (a).
+The rescaled field amplitude $\eta_t$, plotted as a function of the dimensionless time variable $kt$, is shown in Fig.~\ref{fig:fig_fidelity_eta_nodecay}(a).
 Larger value of $k$ can accelerate the approach to the critical regime, reducing the time required to reach a fixed target value such as $\eta = 0.995$; however, this comes at the cost of increased non-adiabatic excitations, highlighting the fundamental trade-off between sensing speed and adiabatic fidelity in critical quantum metrology.

 The theoretical analysis discussed so far assumes perfect isolation of the system from its environment.
 To evaluate the performance of our protocol under idealized yet physically insightful conditions, we consider unitary dynamics governed solely by the time-dependent Hamiltonian $H_I(t)$ given in Eq.~(\ref{eq:H}).
 Under these conditions, the state evolution is described by the Schr\"odinger equation,